Winter 2014 - January to April 2014 - Updated 2014-04-12 22:37 EDT

 Warning: An incorrect use of

-options may even delete files.
-Always use the dry-run option to see whatrsync
+rsyncto the CLS can overwrite important files on the CLS.
+Somersyncoptions may even delete files.
+Always use the dry-run option to see whatrsyncproposes before actually lettingrsyncdo the transfer.

 If you find yourself locked out of a Linux machine, and you have access to the console, booting into single user mode will will often not require a password, and in single-user mode you can change passwords or perform various other repair tasks.
 (Some systems do password-protect single-user mode, in which case you would need to boot a “live” or “rescue” CD to reset your